-Alfredo Rivera is President of The Coca-Cola Company’s Latin America Group.
-In this role, he oversees the operations of four business units across nearly 40 Latin and Caribbean countries.
+Alfredo Rivera is President of Coca-Cola North America.
+Previously, he was President of the company’s Latin America group, where he oversaw the operations of four business units across nearly 40 Latin and Caribbean countries.

-Before being promoted to his current role, Rivera was President of the Latin Center business unit, based in San Jose, Costa Rica.
+Prior to that, Rivera was President of the Latin Center business unit.
 Under his leadership, Latin Center qualified for the company’s top award -- the Woodruff Cup -- three years in a row and was awarded the prestigious prize in 2014.

 Rivera joined The Coca-Cola Company in the Central America and Caribbean Division in 1997 as a District Manager for Guatemala and El Salvador.
 In 1999, he was appointed Southeast Region Manager in the Brazil Division, serving in this role until December 2003.